Leeds, Massachusetts

 Leeds is a village in the western portion of the city of Northampton, Massachusetts, United States, bordering Williamsburg—along the Mill River—and Florence.
 The ZIP Code for Leeds is 01053.

+History

 The village was named after the city of Leeds, in England.
 In the 19th century, Leeds was known for its textile manufacturing, including broadcloth, silk, and vegetable ivory buttons, as well as extensive manufacturing of farm implements and household goods.